An old friend commented on my last post and expressed some concern.

 It’s a good thing I’m not God.

-In the meantime, I’m going to be stewing on this for awhile.
+, I’m going to be stewing on this for awhile.
 Sitting in the ashes of my own inadequacy.
 Knowing I’ve never been enough, never will be enough, and am barely able to support the dreams that my family has, at this point.
 It’s like I’ve run out of usefulness but I don’t have the resources to be actually done yet.
 I have to keep motoring on, on three wheels.

 Hoping the Lord either knocks some sense and grace into my head or helps me face up to this and take some better steps in the short time I have left to actually do anything useful.